 The need for insurance

 In most cases, flood insurance is part of your buildings and contents insurance.
-Property insurance safeguards your most valuable assets, your home and its contents; it covers damage to homes and businesses caused by a sudden, unexpected event such as fire, storm or flood.
+Property insurance safeguards your most valuable assets, your property and its contents.
+It covers damage to homes and businesses caused by a sudden, unexpected event such as fire, storm or flood.
 Mortgage providers and other lenders expect you to have buildings insurance in place to cover any property against which you secure a loan.
 Being unable to secure an insurance policy could have implications for your mortgage and could make it more difficult to sell your property.

 The availability of flood cover

-Insurance premiums and terms and conditions reflect an insurer’s assessment of the likely incidence and severity of the flooding.
-Areas at risk of flooding may therefore have higher premiums and excesses (the amount you must pay towards the costs of repair) to reflect that risk.
-Insurers’ assessments of risk can change meaning some people could see their premiums or excesses rise, but they also may fall.
+Areas at risk of flooding may have higher premiums and excesses (the amount you must pay towards the costs of repair) to reflect that risk.
 Insurers do not guarantee to provide cover in all circumstances and some insurers may consider your risk to be unacceptable to them.
 The cost and availability of insurance may even vary within individual streets as different insurers will want to limit their exposure to claims from any one event.

 Getting specialist help

 If it has not been possible to obtain affordable cover through a normal insurance provider, there are specialists who may be able to help.
 Insurance brokers and other professional insurance intermediaries are able to negotiate with insurers and to arrange cover for more challenging cases.
 Some brokers and other intermediaries are experts in arranging insurance for properties which are considered to be at higher risk of flooding.